CARPAL TUNNEL SYNDROME

 More Common Symptoms

-- Pain or numbness in one or both hands
+- Pain or numbness in one of your hands

 - “Pins and needles” feeling in the fingers